juppifluppi/muctcl/README.md

-# mucint
+# muctcl

-A web app to predict interactions of drugs with mucin.
+A web app to predict interactions of drugs with bile and mucin.